 That’s not even mentioning the large number of fintech companies taking over sections of the banking, investment, and payment industries, among others.
 These companies need to build financial platforms that are easy for individuals and businesses to use.
-All companies, regardless of size, are under pressure to continually innovate and develop new features that win customers over.
+All companies are under pressure to continually innovate and develop new features that win customers over.

 As is the case with many tech jobs, most of the necessary skills didn’t exist ten or even five years ago.
 If your curriculum hasn’t changed much in the past five years, that’s a sure sign that you’re not covering some crucial practical skills.
 Here are some of the skills that are in high demand among employers:

 The big names here are Python and R. They're versatile, well supported with numerous scientific computing packages, and popular in the financial industry.